sisk-http/core/README.md

   </div>

-  **Sisk** is a **web development framework** that is lightweight, agnostic, easy, simple, and robust.
+  **Sisk** is a set of libraries for web development that is lightweight, agnostic, easy, simple, and robust.
 The perfect choice for your next project.

 </div>